-From Munich it is really easy to explore the country side: Upper Bavaria to the south – a world famous holiday destination with the beautiful Alpine foothills.
+It is so easy to explore the country side starting out from Munich: Upper Bavaria to the south – a world famous holiday destination with the beautiful Alpine foothills.
 And the mountains themselves with the Zugspitze, the highest point in Germany, crystal clear lakes and rugged mountain tops, monasteries that still brew their own beer.

-Visit the fairy-tale castles of King Ludwig II, the mysterious King, who left wonderful monuments in the countryside but none in Munich itself (learn why!).
+You can visit the fairy-tale castles of King Ludwig II – this mysterious king left wonderful monuments in the countryside but none in Munich itself (you will learn why!).

 And not to forget the pilgrimage Church in the Meadow (Wieskirche), a rococo jewel and UNESCO World Heritage Site.